Park-Nexus/api/README.md

 2. Usage
    1. To migrate the database, run `npx prisma migrate dev`.
    2. To generate the Prisma client, run `npx prisma generate`.
+   3. To seed the database, run `npx prisma db seed`.
+   4. To reset the database, run `npx prisma migrate reset`.

 ## ENV and configuration files